Python3pkg/Products.SilvaForum/README.txt

 (messages) to the topics.
 The topics and comments are accessible from the SMI for moderation and maintenance purposes.

-Authentication can be invoked for the public view of the forum by going to the SMI 'access' tab.
-In the pulldown menu for 'public view access restrictions for' choose the setting 'Authenticated' and click 'set restriction'.
+Authentication can be configured for the public view of the forum by going to the SMI 'access' tab.
+In the pulldown menu for 'public view access restrictions' choose the setting 'Authenticated' and click 'set restriction'.
 Then only authenticated users will be able to access the forum.

 Thanks
 ------